 Helsinki’s social service counsellors are available to help you if you need a hand.
 They can offer assistance if you are struggling with your everyday living, housing or money matters.
 Sections of the city’s social services also serve specific groups like the homeless or the long-term unemployed.

 The city’s social services also offer urgent and necessary services and advocacy to people in Helsinki with an irregular status.
 If you are in Finland without a residence permit or the proper documentation, you may be entitled to this help.
-Contact email@example.com or call +358 9 310 37573 for more information.
+Contact firstname.lastname@example.org or call +358 9 310 37573 on weekdays 9.00-16.00 for more information.

 In Finland, parents or guardians are primarily responsible for their children’s wellbeing until the child turns 18.
 According to the country’s laws on child welfare, if parents or guardians are judged to be unable to do this properly, public authorities are obliged to intervene.

 Helsinki’s child welfare services work closely with school and health care professionals to flag worrying issues and follow up on them.
 Punishing children physically (corporal punishment) is against the law in Finland.

 The 24/7 Emergency Social Services phone service at +358 20 696 006 provides support and guidance to people with marital, child-rearing or financial problems or issues with substance abuse.
 The service also provides urgent service needs assessments.

 Helsinki’s Crisis Emergency Support phone service at +358 9 310 44 222 offers round-the-clock mental health support in crisis situations and makes home visits if necessary.